zhxie/ikago/README.md

 `-ipv6`: (Optional) Use IPv6 only.

+`-f filters`: (Client only) Filters, use comma to separate multiple filters, must not contain the server.
+A filter may an IP, an IP port endpoint, or a port starts with ":".

-`-p port`: Port for listening.
+`-p port`: (Server only) Port for listening.

-`-upstream-port port`: (Optional) Port for routing upstream, must be different with port for listening.
+`-upstream-port port`: (Optional) Port for routing upstream, must be different with any port filter.
 If this value is not set or set as 0, a random port from 49152 to 65535 will be used.

 `-s address:port`: (Client only) Server.